dadamssg/react-use-exceljs/readme.md

 ## Optimization
-The hook lazily imports the rather large `exceljs` package only once the `download` function is executed.
+The hook lazily imports `file-saver` and the rather large `exceljs` package only once the `download` function is executed.